rabbitmq/rabbitmq-website/site/management.md

 management.oauth_provider_url = https://my-web-portal
 </pre>

-With the settings above, the management UI exposes the HTTP endpoint `/login` which accepts `content-type: application/x-www-form-urlencoded` and it expects the JWT token in the `access_token` form field.
-This is the endpoint where the web portal would redirect users to access the RabbitMQ Management ui.
+With the previous settings, the management UI exposes the HTTP endpoint `/login` which accepts `content-type: application/x-www-form-urlencoded` and it expects the JWT token in the `access_token` form field.
+This is the endpoint where the Web portal will redirect users to the management UI.
 Additionally, RabbitMQ also accepts a JWT token in the HTTP `Authorization` header when the user lands on the management UI.

 ## <a id="http-api" class="anchor" href="#http-api">HTTP API</a>